exyi/coberec/docs/thesis/internals.md

 * result value - one ILInstruction, or nothing
 * type of the result value, since ILInstruction does not contain that information

-Some translations are fairly obvious and simple; for example, the following method translates the NotExpression:
+Some translations are fairly obvious and simple; for example, the TranslateNot method translates the NotExpression:

 ```csharp
 StatementBlock TranslateNot(NotExpression item)